PatrickKyei/exception/_posts/2022-06-22-data-analytics-project.md

 > Many years ago people had to look up the skies.
 Today, we look on our phones.

 Today, we have so much data which is very close to our reach.
-Whether you'd need to wear warm clothes or pick an umbrella to work is something you can decide with a weahter app on your phone.
+Whether you'd need to wear warm clothes or pick an umbrella to work is something you can decide with a weather app on your phone.
 You can be informed about what commute you'd use for work by Google Maps.

 These everyday informed decisions helps to make our lives easier.